Here are some of things you can do with an M.S. in Range Management:

 - native plant management and restoration

-- rangeland rehabilitation
+- rangeland rehabilitation or restoration

 - rangeland livestock production and management